babsenny/Data-Analyst-Projects/README.md

-# DATA-ANALYST MINI-PROJECT USING SQL
+# Portfolio Projects

-This a repository that contains SQL scripts in extracting relevant information from a company's Database.
+This is a repository that contains SQL Data Analysis Projects I have worked on.

 **#SQL TOPICS COVERED**